Spartacus

 Plutarch, Life of Crassus

-Regardless of how Spartacus arrived in Italia, most sources agree that he was sold to the ludus, or gladiatorial school, of Lentulus Batiatus in Capua.
+However Spartacus arrived in Italia, Plutarch and Livy agree that he was sold to the ludus, or gladiatorial school, of Lentulus Batiatus in Capua.
 If little is known about Spartacus, even less is known about his master Batiatus.
-It has been suggested that the Batiatus of legend is actually Gnaeus Cornelius Lentulus Vatia, who was a tribune of Rome in 72 BCE.
+It has been suggested that the Batiatus of legend is Gnaeus Cornelius Lentulus Vatia, who was a prominent noble of Rome.
 Capua is in the region of Campania, in southern Italy, and was an important colony of Rome in the 1st century BCE.
-Cicero described it as a ‘second Rome,’ and is where the first evidence of gladiatorial combat in the Italian peninsula is found.
+Cicero described it as a ‘second Rome,’ and is where some of the first evidence of gladiatorial combat in the Italian peninsula is found.
 Throughout the turmoil of the Servile Wars and the Social War in the first half of 1st century BCE, Capua and Campania remained an important hub for gladiatorial training.

-The Roman philosopher Epictetus explained gladiators should, “conform to rules, submit to a diet, refrain from dainties; exercise your body, whether you choose it or not, at a stated hour, in heat and cold; you must drink no cold water, and sometimes no wine.”
+The Roman philosopher Epictetus explained athletes should, “conform to rules, submit to a diet, refrain from dainties; exercise your body, whether you choose it or not, at a stated hour, in heat and cold; you must drink no cold water, and sometimes no wine.”
 This regime, designed to train athletic, highly skilled fighters, could take a severe toll on the body.
-At the same time, gladiators were considered infames; a shameful designation that deprived them of rights and protections.
-As such, they were slaves who could be beaten and wounded, almost at will, by the owner.
+At the same time, gladiators were considered infames; a shameful designation that deprived them of certain rights and protections.
+During the Republican era, this may mean non-slave infames could not vote.
+Under the emperors, the legal repercussions extended to being prevented from writing a will or bringing criminals cases to court.

 Despite this, gladiators were significant investments for their lanistas, or managers.
-A well-treated gladiator was more likely to put on a good show and earn more money than one beaten regularly and denied food.
-Evidence also points towards some ludii employing unctores, professional masseuses, to work through a gladiator’s muscle knots with oil massages.
-We even have gravestones that show gladiators could form long lasting relationships and have their partners in the ludus.
+Gladiators could expect sophisticated medical treatment and living quarters of better quality than many freeborn Roman citizens.
+We have gravestones that show gladiators could form long lasting relationships and have their partners in the ludus with them.
 This is the case with Spartacus, who was said by Plutarch to have had a wife who served at Batiatus’ ludus and escaped with him.

 The Beginning of a Rebellion